norkator/node-express-orm-typescript-template/README.md

 !['Swagger'](./images/swagger.PNG)

 # Node-Express-Orm-TypeScript-Template
-Simple Node.js, Express, TypeScript, Sequelize Orm template with proper documentation to get started.
+Simple Node.js, Express, TypeScript, Sequelize Orm app api template with proper documentation to get started.

-Goal of this repository is to build simple well documented TypeScript based Node.JS Express api which is easy and fast base for agile api development when time is limited.
+Goal of this repository is to build simple well documented TypeScript based Node.JS Express application api which is easy and fast base for agile api development when time is limited.
 It's <b>work in progress</b>.

+It's not only meant to be api but also application running tasks with node-scheduler.
+I am personally using tasks to update specific database information while serving api for front end applications.

 --------------------
 Table of contents